 - If considering adopting a cat or kitten, please visit one of RSPCA Qld’s Animal Care Centres, Pet Rescue or other re-homing groups, where all pets are desexed before adoption.

 - Show your support for mandatory desexing – a long-term solution to companion pet overpopulation problems.
 In 2009 RSPCA Qld prepared detailed submissions when the State Government called for feedback in regard to proposed changes to cat and dog legislation.
 A unanimous decision amongst welfare advocates was made: compulsory desexing at point of sale was a must for all but registered breeders.
-This recommendation has not yet come into affect.
+This recommendation has not yet come into effect.
 Request that mandatory desexing at point of sale is introduced to Queensland.
 Please write to:

 Qld Minister for Primary Industries and Fisheries,